 Researches the institution’s background, including the type and status of its accreditation (VCCCD will only accept proposals from Regionally Accredited Institutions), its educational philosophy, and the pros and cons of an articulation agreement.

-Meets with his or her counterparts at the District Colleges to review the research and seek unanimity for or against creating articulation with the subject institution.
+Consults with district Articulation Officers to review the research and seek consensus for or against creating an articulation agreement with the requesting institution.

-Reviews this research with the appropriate College Dean and/or EVP prior to the development of a potential agreement.
+Reviews this research with the appropriate College Dean or EVP prior to the development of a potential agreement.